railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_menu.rst

    menu.

-You should then load the new file into your Open ERP system using the menu :menuselection:`Administration --> Translation --> Import language`.
-You've then got two ways
+You should then load the new file into your Open ERP system using the menu :menuselection:`Administration --> Translations --> Import/Export --> Import a Translation file`.
-forward:
+You've then got two ways forward:

 * you can overwrite the previous translation by using the same name as before (so you could have a special 'standard French' translation by reusing the :guilabel:`Name` \ ``Français``\   and